Event times are listed in Eastern Daylight Time. Check out previous years' sessions on our YouTube channel.

 Third time block for sessions pitched during the pitch session.

-A with the end of any project, let’s come together to talk about what went well, what could’ve been better, and what should change for next time.
+With the end of any project, let’s come together to talk about what went well, what could’ve been better, and what should change for next time.

 Close out the event with some final networking.